TopperDEL/uplink.net/README.md

 **A .Net/C#-wrapper for Storj (v3)**

 This library enables you to connect to the [storj](https://storj.io)-network to upload and retrieve files to the distributed and secure cloud-storage.
+It is based on "uplink-c", the C-bindings provided from Storj-labs to connect to the storj-network.

 The library is quite new and may contain bugs or missing documentation.
 Use at your own risk!